AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/mapping/map-information-between-modules.md

 ![](assets/array.png)

-For more information about arrays, see [Item data types](../../workfront-fusion/mapping/item-data-types.md)
+For more information about arrays, see [Item data types in Adobe Workfront Fusion](../../workfront-fusion/mapping/item-data-types.md)

 ### Map an array's first element